AnUnofficial/laterjs/README.md

 # laterjs

-A queue system for JS.
+A small but fast queue system for JS.
 I don't know why you'd need or want one, but there it is!

 # functions